mvoidex/simple-log/README.md

   sendLog Trace "Hello from your function"
 </pre>

-Each component can have different level in config, subcomponents are specified with '.'
-Components have independent scopes
-Scopes can be nested and separated with '/':
+Each component can have different level in config, subcomponents are specified with '.'.
+Components have independent scopes, and scopes can be nested and separated with '/':
 <pre>
 function2 ∷ MonadLog m ⇒ m ()
 function2 = component "app.sub" $ scope "foo" $ do